About me

 I am d/Deaf aware and can sign (BSL).

-Counselling sessions – what to expect
+Counselling sessions and EMDR – what to expect

 My work is integrative, which means I am able to use a variety of approaches to meet you.
-Some people want to focus on behaviour change – for example changing their relationship with food or alcohol.
+Some people want to focus on behaviour change – for example changing their relationship with food, alcohol or substance use.
 We can work directly with that in session and with suggestions for work for you to do inbetween sessions.
+Some people need space for exploration of current struggles, pain and losses.
+You may like to try to make sense of what is happening in your life now by thinking about experiences in childhood - this work needs slow listening and a deep respect for your individual story and what you absorbed and learnt from this.
+It may be that as the story unfolds we find unresolved trauma and unhelpful beliefs that are blocking you from moving forwards, and here, EMDR would be a useful part of a therapeutic journey.

-Some people need space for exploration of current struggles.
-You may like to try to make sense of what is happening in your life now by thinking about experiences in childhood - this work needs slow listening and a deep respect for your individual story and the meanings held within.
-What is important for me is that I follow what you need, and I will be checking in with you about how the therapy is working for you as we go along – this process is very much co-created.
+What is important for me is that I follow what you need, I will be checking in with you about how the therapy is working for you as we go along – this process is very much co-created.